Lucy Tamlyn

 Lucy Tamlyn (born 1955) is an American diplomat who has served as the United States ambassador to the Democratic Republic of the Congo since February 2023.
-She previously served as chargé d'affaires to Sudan (from February to August of 2022); as United States ambassador to the Central African Republic (from 2019 to 2022); and as United States ambassador to Benin (from 2015 to 2018).
+She previously served as chargé d'affaires to Sudan (from February to August 2022); as United States ambassador to the Central African Republic (from 2019 to 2022); and as United States ambassador to Benin (from 2015 to 2018).

 Early life and education

 Tamlyn is from New York City.
 Her father, Thomas Tamlyn, was a cardiologist who served in 1969 on the SS Hope, a ship that brought medical support to underserved areas.
 Her mother, Ann Donaldson Tamlyn, later ran unsuccessfully for a seat in the United States House of Representatives.

 Tamlyn earned a Bachelor of Arts from St. John's College in 1978.
 Tamlyn then completed her Master of Arts at Columbia University's School of International Affairs in 1980.

 Career

 Tamlyn joined the United States Foreign Service in 1982.
 In her early career, she held assignments in Austria, Colombia, Mozambique, and domestically, in Washington, DC and New York City, NY.
 She served as political officer in Brazil and represented the United States to the Food and Agriculture Organization in Rome.
 From 2005 to 2008, Tamlyn served as deputy chief of mission at the United States Embassy in N’Djamena, Chad.
 She then became provincial reconstruction team leader in Erbil, Iraq from 2008 to 2009.
 After Iraq, she served in Paris, France, as Economic Counselor at the United States Mission to the Organization for Economic Cooperation and Development, and in Lisbon, Portugal as deputy chief of mission at the United States Embassy there.
 From 2013 to 2015, Tamlyn served in Washington, DC as director of the Office of the Special Envoy for Sudan and South Sudan.